IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorAddTask

 Summary: Add task
 Description: Add a task to be executed on GDP.
+(This API is called from GDP only)

 ### Example